Knowledge

 3. Comparison with Other Milling Machines

-The two roll mill is another type of milling machine used for mixing and compounding materials like rubber and plastic.
+The two-roll mill is another type of milling machine used to mix and compound materials such as rubber and plastic.

 Unlike calendering machines, which focus on producing thin sheets, two roll mills are used for mixing and preparing the raw materials.